ferortega/cf4j/readme.md

 ### For other types of project

-CF4J has been packetized in a `.jar` file.
-You can find this file into the release section of github.
-You can also packetize your own jar file using `mvn package`.
-To use the library, you must import this file to your java's project.
-If you are using Eclipse, copy the file to your project directory, make right click on the file and select `Build Path > Add to Build Path`.
+To use the library in other type of project, you must add the `jar` packetized version of CF4J to your project's classpath.
+For example, if you are using Eclipse, copy the file to your project directory, make right click on the file and select `Build Path > Add to Build Path`.

+You can find the `jar` packetized version of CF4J into the release section of github.

+You can also packetize your own `jar` file .
+To do that, clone the repository using `git clone git@github.com:ferortega/cf4j.git` and packetize it with `mvn package`.
+You must have [`git-lfs`](https://git-lfs.github.com/) installed if you want to download test datasets.

 ## Getting Started